hyperledger/fabric/docs/source/membership/membership.md

-This is where a **Membership Service** Provider (MSP) comes into play -- **it identifies which Root CAs and Intermediate CAs are trusted to define the members of a trust domain, e.g., an organization**, either by listing the identities of their members, or by identifying which CAs are authorised to issue valid identities for their members, or -- as will usually be the case -- through a combination of both.
+This is where a **Membership Service** Provider (MSP) comes into play -- **it identifies which Root CAs and Intermediate CAs are trusted to define the members of a trust domain, e.g., an organization**, either by listing the identities of their members, or by identifying which CAs are authorized to issue valid identities for their members, or -- as will usually be the case -- through a combination of both.